Greek Fest returns to Racine

 People are also reading…

+This year, the Lincoln Park High School pom pom team and the Case High School football team volunteered.
+In return, the church will be donating to the two teams.

+Langel, who used to help deep-fry the loukoumades, which are Greek honey puffs, said he believes Racine residents are drawn to Greek Fest because of “our attitudes” and “the hospitality that we give everybody” with the homemade Greek food.

-Indeed, the food served at the festival is a prominent staple of the event, with Tom Savas, chair of the foodline, calling the event a “Greek food festival.”
+Indeed, the food served is a prominent aspect of the event, with Tom Savas, food chairman, calling it a “Greek food festival.”

-Indeed, Savas explained that the food items at the festival largely depends on whether the ingredients themselves are available, given that the church and volunteers pick ingredients, like the grape leaves, locally.
+Savas explained that the food items at the festival largely depend on whether the ingredients themselves are available, given that the church and volunteers pick ingredients, like the grape leaves, locally.

 “For example, if the grape leaves are not ripe in time for the festival or there’s something with the weather, we don’t have the grape leaves,” Savas said.
 “It’s that simple.”